Step One: Read our Available Programs page.

-If you believe you meet the admission requirements listed, and you can send a complete application, submit your application, including:
+If you believe you meet the admission requirements, send a complete application, including:

 - The completed international application form.
 Type as much of it as possible online, and then print it and sign it.
-We accept handwritten applications, but if it is difficult to read handwritten applications, which could mean an incorrect spelling of your name or address or other information incorrectly.
+We accept handwritten applications, but if it is difficult to read, we may spell of your name or address or other information incorrectly.
 Put YOUR email address on Page 1; that is how we will communicate with you.
-(If you want someone to receive information about your application on your behalf, complete and sign the “Use of Agents or Other Representatives” section on page 2.
+(If you want another person/agency to also receive information about your application, complete and sign the “Use of Agents or Other Representatives” section on page 2.
 Put that person's or agency's email address ONLY on page 2.)

 - Non-refundable application fee of $200.
 Information about how to pay the fee is on the application form.